t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Proposed Method

 \subsubsection{Stage I}

-During Stage I , the roughness shows large fluctuation due to lack of data.
+During Stage I, the GP model's roughness parameter $\boldsymbol{\omega}$ shows large fluctuation due to lack of data.
 The sampling only relies on shape diversity, because the property prediction of the GP given unseen latent variables is not reliable yet.
-This stage also can be viewed as initial exploration driven by the pairwise shape dissimilarity -- as an analog to initial passive space-filling design -- under $|\mathcal{D}|\sim O(10^4)$ discrete datapoints.
+This stage also can be viewed as initial exploration driven by the pairwise shape dissimilarity -- as an analog to initial passive space-filling design -- where $|\mathcal{D}|\sim O(10^4)$ discrete data points are given as a pool for sampling.